LTU-Actor/GazeboModels/README.md

 ROS packages for simulating a vehicle with Ackermann steering

 Requires Gazebo simulator to be installed: http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install Also, you may have to experiment with video drivers.
-I have good luck with Ubuntu's standard graphics frover (nouveau) on GM108M [GeForce 840M] (rev a2) for one system, and on another nvidia-384 seems to be working well on GP104 [GeForce GTX 1070].
+I've had good luck with Ubuntu's standard graphics driver (nouveau) on GM108M [GeForce 840M] (rev a2) for one system, and on another nvidia-384 seems to be working well on GP104 [GeForce GTX 1070].

 ## Clone the repository into the src folder (or sub folder) of your catkin workspace.